Our friends at Lawzilla recently introduced us to Attorney Aaron Marks of Marks Law

-Attorneys that specialize in this challenging situations know how to negotiate without emotion.
+Attorneys experienced in these challenging situations know how to negotiate without emotion.
 They use their years of experience to know when to push and when to compromise.

 Legal matters vary significantly from one issue to another.
-The best lawyers tend to specialize in specific fields like divorce, personal injury, real estate, criminal defense, immigration, and tax.
+The best lawyers tend to focus on specific fields like divorce, personal injury, real estate, criminal defense, immigration, and tax.

 You don’t want a divorce attorney handling your car accident case.
-You want the subject matter expert holding your hand through the process.
+You want the most knowledgeable holding your hand through the process.

 Many types of lawyers will work on contingency.
 That means they don’t charge anything unless they win.
 Personal injury, product liability, and workers’ comp attorneys usually work on contingency.

 It’s hard to win any game if you don’t know the rules.
 Car accident lawyers, immigration attorneys and the likes know the in’s and out’s of the legal system.
 It would likely take you too long to learn the rules to handle your case yourself.
 You’re better off hiring a lawyer to play the game for you.

 Savvy lawyers build up a network of experts with complimentary services.
 Accident lawyers have relationships with doctors, mechanics, and therapists.
 They can connect you with these professionals that have helped people like you when in similar situations.